Insects deep fried on a skewer

 Green and yellow zuchinnis in a straw basket

-GM products have generally been poorly received by the public, mainly as it is not considered natural and could potentially be unsafe.
-However, the human body cannot tell the difference between GM and non-GM foods, and there has not been any evidence of adverse results.
+GM products have generally been poorly received by the public, mainly as it’s not considered natural and could potentially be unsafe.
+However, the human body cannot tell the difference between GM and non-GM foods and there hasn't been any evidence of adverse results.

-The Golden Rice project is an example of how genetic modification has helped save lives.
-Scientists modified ordinary rice to become rich in vitamin A, and the crops were grown in countries where child mortality and blindness were rife due to vitamin A deficiency.
+The Golden Rice Project is an example of how genetic modification has helped save lives.
+Scientists modified ordinary rice to become rich in vitamin A. The crops were grown in countries where child mortality and blindness were rife due to vitamin A deficiency.
 This helped boost immunity to fight life-threatening diseases and reduced childhood blindness.

 In a future where food and nutrition are not guaranteed, GM products can help sustain populations.
-Manufacturers will aim to design highly nutritious and flavourful products that are durable, disease- and pest-resistant and kinder to the environment, to feed millions around the world.
+Manufacturers will aim to design highly nutritious and flavourful products that are durable, disease- and pest-resistant and kinder to the environment.